Last updated Apr. 21, 2023 by Peter Jakes

 6. Dig into winter landscaping

-Dig into Winter Landscaping to save money on utilities this winter.
+Dig intoto save money on utilities this winter.
 Take advantage of your large yard that has been left unutilized.
 You can strategically plant shrubs and trees in your surrounding area to reduce cold winter winds.
 To shield the chill, choose vegetation with low crowns, such as dense evergreen shrubs and trees, and cluster them together.
 This can help you reduce your home’s energy needs and save money.

 Plant trees or shrubs to the north and northwest of your house to save money on utilities this winter.
 You can also plant plants on the windward side of your house to catch snow before it blows into your house.